-The department of Health & Safety Services is responsible for providing a safe environment conducive to learning for students.
+The department is responsible for providing a safe environment conducive to learning for students.
 In maintaining the safety of our staff and students, it is the responsibility of the department to review student handbooks and recommend proposed changes.
 This department enforces the Code of Student Conduct and its director serves as the Student Discipline Hearing Officer.
 To support students and parents to report safety concerns, a Safe Schools Helpline is available.
 This 24-hour-a-day, anonymous helpline is available by calling 1-800-418-6423 ext.
 359.

 Providing a safe learning environment for students and staff is an important component of the Westerville City Schools mission statement.
 As part of a cooperative agreement between the Westerville Schools, Genoa Township and the City of Westerville, a police officer is assigned as a School Resource Officer (SRO) to each high school and middle school.
 This department regularly collaborates with five police departments, two fire departments and the Franklin and Delaware County Sheriff’s Department, which serve various portions of the Westerville School District.